GlenKPeterson/Paguro/README.md

 None of those are simple uses of interpose.

 #Licenses
+Java&trade; is a registered trademark of the Oracle Corporation in the US and other countries.
+J-sicle is not part of Java.
+Oracle in no way affiliated with the J-sicle project.

+This work is licensed under both the Apache 2.0 license and the Eclipse Public License.
+You must comply with the rules of both licenses (you don't get to choose).
+New contributions should be made under the Apache 2.0 license whenever practical.

 Most of this work is licensed under the Apache 2.0 license.
-However, the persistent collections (in the expiraments/collections folder as of 2015-03-24) are originally copied from, and still based on, the Clojure source code by Rich Hickey which is released under the Eclipse Distribution License (as of fall 2014).
-These versions of that code are derivative works and must remain under that license.
+However, the persistent collections (Vecsicle, Mapsicle, Setsicle, etc. in the expiraments/collections folder as of 2015-03-24) are originally copied from, and still based on, the Clojure source code by Rich Hickey which is released under the Eclipse Public License (as of fall 2014).
+Those files will always be derivative works and must remain under the EPL license unless the original authors chooses a new license.

 I am not a lawyer and this is not legal advice.
-The EPL and Apache licenses have a similar intent.
-Each project lists the other license as being compatible.
-If I am somehow disrespectful of other people's contributions or their licenses, I trust you will let me know.
+Both the EPL and Apache projects list each other's license as being compatible.
+I am not aware of a clear difference between them, or a reason why works written under the two licenses cannot be combined.

 As of 2015-03-24, the following statements made me think the Apache and EPL licenses were compatible.